ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-community-call-september-2024-recap.md

 The second part of the Community Talk was reserved for Aata from DeBoot.
 He presented their project for Litegrav, an Estonian startup focussing on microgravity research and creating low-cost laboratory equipment that can simulate microgravity for experiments on Earth.

 During the presentation, Aata explained how they modified Litegrav's stock machine, which uses a Raspberry Pi for data collection and storage.
 The machine was configured to perform a decentralised boot process at startup.
-In this setup, data collected during the experiments is securely stored on Swarm and is always available, making Swarm an integral part of Litegrav's research infrastructure.
+In this setup, data collected during the experiments is securely stored on Swarm and is always available, making Swarm an integral part of their prototype for Litegrav's research infrastructure.

-In the future, the DeBoot team plan to make the system even more flexible so that any boot image can be used without the need for hand-crafted file systems.
+In the future, the DeBoot team plans to make the system even more flexible so that any boot image can be used without the need for hand-crafted file systems.
 They want to achieve this by further decentralising and improving the boot process.
 This innovation has the potential to expand the scope of decentralised research and allow researchers to conduct experiments more efficiently while ensuring data integrity and accessibility.

 ## Announcements